Wondertan/cocage/README.md

 ## Motivation

-CoCage is foundation for future fraud-provable IBC bridging.
+CoCage is a foundational component for **trust minimized proof-based IBC bridging** (as opposed to committee based).
 In order for Cosmos to be able to bridge to other chains and Rollups in trust minimized way, it needs to be able to verify the data published by those chains.
-The goal of CoCage is to provide a reusable module that enables data publication verification for variety of publication networks.
+The goal of CoCage is to provide a reusable module that enables data publication verification for a variety of publication networks.

+The original design was inspired by a collaboration between [Neutron](https://neutron.org/) and [Celestia](httsp://celestia.org).
+CoCage builds on top of Neutron's design and simplifies it substantially.

 ## Design

-The original design was born within [Neutron](https://neutron.org/).
-CoCage builds on top of Neutron's design and simplifies it substantially.

 ### Vote Extensions